poezio/slixmpp/docs/getting_started/echobot.rst

 To begin responding to messages, you'll see we called :meth:`slixmpp.basexmpp.BaseXMPP.process` which will start the event handling, send queue, and XML reader threads.
-It will also call the :meth:`slixmpp.plugins.base.base_plugin.post_init` method on all registered plugins.
+It will also call the :meth:`slixmpp.plugins.base.BasePlugin.post_init` method on all registered plugins.
 By passing ``block=True`` to :meth:`slixmpp.basexmpp.BaseXMPP.process` we are running the main processing loop in the main thread of execution.
 The :meth:`slixmpp.basexmpp.BaseXMPP.process` call will not return until after Slixmpp disconnects.
 If you need to run the client in the background